asantos00/website/content/blog/second-adventure-in-deno-land.md

 $ deno bundle client/index.ts public/client.js
 ```

-It will generate the `client.js` file that is able to be run in the browser.
+It will generate the `client.js` file that can run on the browser.

 For demonstration purposes we can create a `public/index.html` file with the following code.